ashinaola/PersonalPortfolioWebsite/_posts/2023-10-08-linked-list.md

 ---
 layout: post
 type: posts
-title: building then using a singly-linked list
+title: building then using a singly-linked list (part 1)
 date: 2023-10-08
 categories: [Data structures and Algorithms]
 ---